liamblackwell/pyCompress/README.txt

-A python application for smallifying uncompressed video files.
+A python application for smallifying video files.
-Should work with any video (tested with MP4 and WebM)
+'Should' work with any video (tested with MP4, WebM, AVI)

 Run pyCompress.exe.
 A command prompt window will pop up as well.